codersaiful/woo-min-max-quantity-step-control-single/readme.txt

 = Is it working on WooCommerce Cart/Checkout block? =
 Yes, it is.

+= Is it Compabile with WPML? =
+Yes, it is.
+Min max step need to set only to main product.

 = Can I enable ajax add to cart on single product? = Yes, use `add_filter('wcmmq_ajax_cart_single_page', '__return_true');` for enable ajax add to cart on single page.